-During the 1960s, methadone was introduced as a treatment for opiate addiction.
-Since then, it has become one of the most popular forms of treatment available.
-It is particularly good at helping people to manage their withdrawal symptoms, thereby allowing patients to avoid relapse.
+Since methadone treatment was introduced, it has become one of the most popular forms of addiction care available.
+It is particularly good at helping people to manage opiate withdrawal symptoms, thereby allowing patients to avoid relapse.

 How Methadone Treatment Works

 On paper, methadone sounds like a wonder drug.
 However, there are some significant disadvantages to it as well.
 Some of these are so significant, in fact, that many people choose not to make use of this treatment.